NSideas/fairport/MODULES.md

 ## Team Member Bio

 Team Member Bios are overlay or "pop-up" modules within the team page.
 Each one should have its own URL which links to the team page with the overlay module active.

+On the demo site, I added a [Team Member Bio](http://dev.bigfatideas.com/Fairport/site/team.html#brant-d-appel) to the team page manually in order to quickly demonstrate this interaction.
+In production, the content for each team member should be loaded upon request with AJAX or something similar.

 #### Fields
 * **Name** – *plain text*